-Have acquired detailed knowledge of the importance of a critical, social scientific approach to the public sphere in Britain
+1.Demonstrate detailed knowledge of the importance of a critical, social scientific approach to the public sphere in Britain.

-Be able to demonstrate an advanced conceptual understanding of the British political system and public sphere, and its development
+2.Demonstrate an advanced conceptual understanding of the British political system and public sphere, and its development.

-Be able to critically evaluate arguments, assumptions, abstract concepts and data regarding varying methods and ways in which individuals and groups shape and interact with the public sphere, drawing upon perspectives from sociology, social policy and history
+3.Critically evaluate arguments, assumptions, abstract concepts and data regarding varying methods and ways in which individuals and groups shape and interact with the public sphere, drawing upon perspectives from sociology, social policy and history.

-Be able to effectively communicate key debates regarding the factors that shape involvement or non-involvement in British public and political life, drawing upon perspectives from sociology, social policy and history
+4.Effectively communicate key debates regarding the factors that shape involvement or non-involvement in British public and political life, drawing upon perspectives from sociology, social policy and history.

 Back to top